DanielLSM/droid/README.md

 ## Screenshot Of The Game View With The Droid Unity Package
 ![droid](images/neodroid.png)

+## Setup
+### !Important Notice For Windows Users!
+  Run '''fix_windows_symlink.bat''' with administrative privileges, to make windows recognise the symlink.
+If on any other platform you should be fine.

 ## Features
 The unity comes quite selection of scripts and tools for setting up and experimenting reinforcement learning environments.